sooryamsharma/sooryamsharma/README.md

 ## Work Experience

+- 💼 **Backend Engineer Analyst**\
+📆 March 2022 - Present\
+📍 **Ernst & Young** - Dallas TX, USA\
+*- Working on designing and integrating the customer account creation/maintenance on FIS cloud*\
+*-	Design and development of RESTful microservices on AWS*\
+*-	Developing Kafka Streams using Spring Boot to consume and orchestrate events from FIS to load them into Snowflake*\
+*-	Collected, defined, and translated user requirements into project designs and implementation plans*\
+*-	Travelling to client site twice a month and work closely with the stakeholders to identify areas of process improvement and best practice*\
+*-	Volunteered to write and automate a Python script to extract useful metadata like table names, views from about 90K complex queries*\
+*-	Research and document current customer; and item/product data definitions, processes and ownership across all business functions*

 - 💼 **Software Developer**\
 📆 September 2021 - March 2022\
 📍 **Capital One Financial** - Plano TX, USA\